The Greenhouse Sessions #26

 Join us at ArtsWok Greenhouse Sessions #26 to hone how you communicate the value of your practice.
 Engage in hands-on activities and group discussions guided by guest speaker Salty Xi Jie Ng as she draws from her own experiences advocating across stakeholders.
 Learn how to document your work, articulate its value, and advocate confidently for your practice.
 In addition, hear insights from the recent NAFA-UAS study by Salty and Dr Michael Tan on social practice art in Singapore.

-- Salty Xi Jie Ng is the 2024 recipient of the Chamberlain Award for social practice artists from Headlands Center for the Arts.
+• Salty Xi Jie Ng is the 2024 recipient of the Chamberlain Award for social practice artists from Headlands Center for the Arts.
 A transdisciplinary artist, she has developed collaborative projects and community partnerships in Singapore and the US with seniors, incarcerated individuals, neighbourhood residents, and more.
-Her engagement with different stakeholders range from healthcare, cultural, and educational institutions to commercial businesses, arts organisations, and funders, among others.
+Her engagements with different stakeholders range from healthcare, cultural, and educational institutions to commercial businesses, arts organisations, and funders, among others.

 Her work includes The Grandma Reporter, The Inside Show, Singapore Minstrel, Buangkok Mall Life Club, and Not Grey: Intimacy, Ageing and Being.
 She was the lead artist for Both Sides, Now at Yishun, a year-long arts-based community development project by ArtsWok Collaborative (2023-24), and the 2025 Art Research Scholar-in-Residence at NAFA-UAS.